A review of non-surgical nose jobs

 A non-surgical nose job is particularly useful to correct deformations in the back and tip of the nose, however, most require modifications of the bone and/or cartilaginous structure of the nose.
 In this sense, there is a very low percentage of patients who can be effectively modeled without surgery.

-The best candidates for non-surgical rhinoplasty in Michigan are patients who want a rhinoplasty that does not distort their facial profile and patients with excessively thin nasal skin.
+The best candidates for non-surgical nose job in Michigan are patients who want a rhinoplasty that does not distort their facial profile and patients with excessively thin nasal skin.
 Some secondary rhinoplasties can also be performed with this method.

 Filling materials used in non-surgical rhinoplasty